KJCats/My-Notes/3 - Zettelkasten/How to Analyze Books.md

 ## Book Selection

 - Read what you want!
-- Don't read books only because others say you have to
+- Don't read books only because others say you have to.
+-

 # References